Enochteo/smart-attendance-system/README.md

 - Web interface made with Flask
 - Daily attendance logs in csv format
 - Admin dashboard with attendance download
+- Live camera preview to align your camera

 ## Tech Stack
 - Python 3.10 (face recognition was not working with 3.11 apparently)